stefanspringer1/Libxml2Validation/README.md

 Note that newer `xmlReader` from is used here and not the SAX interface, since in libxml2 validation is only possible either by using `xmlReader` or by building the DOM tree.

+# The Resulting Program

+The binaries for some platforms are added in the subdirectory `Binaries`.

 The current state is:

 - Allow the validation of an XML document by its DTD using the system id.
 - Alternatively use an (XML-)catalog top resolve the DTD and other entities.

 Of course, many more options could be added.

-The binaries for some platforms are added in the subdirectory `Binaries`.

 Current command line interface: